What Pig Launchers and Receivers Do

 Set up specifically to quickly, safely and efficiently return the pig with minimal disruption to the line, pig receivers are usually simpler in design than pig launchers.
 Because they don’t store the pig, there’s no pig housing.
 However, there are exceptions and some pigging systems, for example, multi destination and double-pig systems, may include housings in both the launch and receive stations, in which case both types of station are nearly identical.

-Nearly all pigging systems are bespoke; designed specifically around a particular process and application.
+Good quality pigging system design is one of the most important factors of pigging system implementation.
+This is because nearly all pigging systems are bespoke; designed specifically around a particular process and application.
 Pig launchers and receivers within these systems are similarly bespoke: their design depends on the propellant used, liquid being processed, length and diameter of pipeline, pigging sequence, type of pig and so on.
-There are also specialist designs of pig launcher and receiver, for example to eliminate ‘dead space’ and recover absolute maximum amount of product.
+There are also specialist designs of pig launcher and receiver, for example, to eliminate ‘dead space’ and recover absolute maximum amount of product.
 Therefore, there’s a wide variety of these pigging system components available – please contact HPS for further information.

 To see how different pigging systems operate, please take a look at these pigging system demonstration videos.